novix-sa/Pyplan/docs/User Guide/Model.md

 The <kbd>Code</></kbd> tab:
 ![enter image description here](http://img.pyplan.org/model-code-tab1.png) The code tab presents two windows.
 The left one is the space to insert the code of the node.
 Nodes code **must end with the result definition**.
-The **"result"** variable contains the result of the node.
-That is the output to be displayed when the node is evaluated or when called from other node.
+The **"result"** variable contains the output of the node.
+That is the values to be displayed when the node is evaluated or when called from other node.
-Intermediate local variables can be used and results printed in the console for tracing calculation, but at the end must come the result definition.
+Intermediate local variables can be used within the node code.
+Thi and results printed in the console for tracing calculation, but at the end must come the result definition.
 The right window displays the console output.
 Any `print()` statement will display outputs here.
 When the code is modified, it shows a check and cancel box, and the Play button is turned orange to indicate the node needs to be run.
  ![](http://img.pyplan.org/model-orange.png)